jindrichmynarz/sparql-to-jsonld/README.md

 target/sparql_to_jsonld --help
 ```

 The tool reads CSV from standard input and produces JSON-LD serialized as [Newline Delimited JSON](http://ndjson.org).
+The CSV is interpreted as bindings for the template provided via the `--describe` argument.

 You will need to provide the tool with several parameters.